Home > Health & Wellness > Health Library > Nearsightedness: Hyperopic Shift After Surgery

 is called the hyperopic shift.
 It is not clear what causes

-the shift, how long it may continue, or how significant it may become.
+the shift.
+It's also not clear how long it may last or how bad it will get.

-The effect of the hyperopic shift depends on the person's age and whether
+The effects depend on the person's age and whether

 June 11, 2013